Frequently Asked Questions

 What is the Durham Bike Co-op?

-The Durham Bike Co-op is an all volunteer non-profit 501(c)(3) membership-driven, direct service, consensus-based organization, located in Durham NC.
+The Durham Bicycle Cooperative is an all volunteer non-profit 501(c)(3) membership-driven, direct service, consensus-based organization, located in Durham NC.
 The main goals of the DBC are bicycle skill-share (learning to fix a broken bicycle), bicycle recovery and redistribution (earning/obtaining a bicycle), and special events (rides, mobile clinics).
 Please see our mission statement for more information.

 How can I donate parts or bicycles?